Duality between Lagrangian and Legendrian invariants: Basic results for moduli spaces

-\begin{proof} To see this we note first that if $u$ is a disk in one of the moduli spaces then it cannot be multiply covered.
-We use the argument of \cite{EESPxR}.
-Fix a puncture of $u$.
 Consider first the more difficult case when this puncture maps to a Lagrangian intersection.
 Pick coordinates so that the intersection point lies at the origin in $\Cc^{n}$ and so that the two Lagrangians correspond to $\R^{n}$ and $i\R^{n}$.
 Let $(x_{1}+iy_{1},\dots,x_{n}+iy_{n})$ be standard coordinates on $\Cc^{n}$.
-Consider the complex hyperplanes $H_{\pm\epsilon}=\{x_{1}+iy_{1}=\pm\epsilon(1+i),x_{2}+iy_{2}=\dots=x_{n}+iy_{n}=0\}$.
+Consider the complex hyperplanes $H_{\pm\epsilon}=\{x_{1}+iy_{1}=\pm\epsilon(1+i)\}$.
 Looking at the Fourier expansion of $u$ near the puncture it is clear that for suitable coordinates (such that the leading Fourier coefficient of $u$ lies in direction of the first coordinate) the number of intersection points of the image of $u$ and $H_{\pm\epsilon}$ near the puncture have different parities depending on the sign of $\epsilon$.
 By analytic continuation, other disks and half disks mapping there either have images agreeing completely in the ball or there are injective points of the disk near the puncture.
-In the case where they agree completely we note that the parity of the number of intersection points in each local sheet not containing the puncture with $H_{\pm\epsilon}$ is independent of sign.
-We the find that we can achieve transversality by perturbing the complex structure near $H_{\pm\epsilon}$: because the sheet with the puncture intersects only one of $H_{\pm\epsilon}$, if the contributions of the sheets mapping to $H_{\epsilon}$ cancel then those mapping to $H_{\epsilon}$ cannot cancel and vice versa, by unique continuation. \end{proof}
+In the case where they agree completely we note that the parity of the number of intersection points in each local sheet not containing the puncture with $H_{\pm\epsilon}$ is independent of the sign of $\pm\epsilon$.
+We then find that we can achieve transversality by perturbing the complex structure near $H_{\pm\epsilon}$: because the sheet with the puncture intersects only one of $H_{\pm\epsilon}$, if the contributions of the sheets mapping to $H_{-\epsilon}$ cancel then those mapping to $H_{+\epsilon}$ cannot cancel and vice versa, by unique continuation.

+Once transversality is achieved the statement that solutions form manifolds follows from a well-known argument, see e.g. \cite[Proposition 2.3]{EESPxR}. \end{proof}

 \begin{thm} The moduli space $\mathcal{M}^{\fl}(\mathbf{a};\kappa)$ admits a compactification consisting of several level disks joined at Reeb chords and intersection points, where some levels may lie in the symplectization.